 Social media monitoring is the practice of gathering and overseeing public activity on social media.
-Monitoring tools are designed to aggregate publicly available data from multiple networks, and display it in a format that is digestible by the end user.
+Monitoring tools are designed to aggregate publicly available data from multiple networks and display it in a format that is digestible by the end-user.

 Social media monitoring tools pull information from a range of social networks as well as some traditional media outlets.
 These tools do not have access to private data.

 Managing, monitoring, and listening—what's the difference?

 Social media managing tends to refer to the upkeep of your own social media accounts through outreach and response to various events.
 Social media monitoring refers to the process of finding and aggregating individual mentions on social media, whereas listening is collecting broader data and analyzing it to interpret trends and extract insights to drive decisions.

 What kind of technology do these tools use?